axondeepseg/axondeepseg/docs/source/documentation.rst

    * - y0
      - Axon Y centroid position in pixels.
    * - gratio
-     - Ratio between the axon equivalent diameter and the axon+myelin (fiber) equivalent diameter.
+     - Ratio between the axon equivalent diameter and the axon+myelin (fiber) equivalent diameter (`gratio = axon_diameter / axonmyelin_diameter`).
 Note that the equivalent diameter is defined as the diameter of a circle with the same area as the region.
    * - axon_area
      - Area of the axon region in :math:`{\mu}`\ m\ :sup:`2`\ .
    * - axon_perimeter